yxnyxnyxnyxn/Applications/GZip/README.md

 #### Sample Result

 This section presents sample output format produced by this application for a given input file.
-Below is the result of executing one of the silesia benchmark input files in software emulation mode.
+Below is the result of executing couple of the silesia benchmark input files on AWS platform (hardware)

 ```
 ------------------------------------------------------------------------------